joshytheprogrammer/hashnode-posts/cl6mo4ekl03qtj2nv6i4sfzyt.md

 By the way, I don't speak Italian.
 You can generate this text by typing `lorem10`.

 **Next up links.** To create a link we would use the `a` tag.
-This tag however is not like your regular html element in that it relies on an attribute to function effectively.
+This tag however is not like your regular HTML element in that it relies on an attribute to function effectively.
 This attribute is called `href` attribute.
 The href attribute specifies the URL of the page the link goes to.
 Let's see how it works:

 ```html
 <a href="https://blog.joshytheprogrammer.com">Visit my blog</a>
 ```

 I have already talked about this in the attributes section of this lesson.

 **Next we have Lists.** HTML lists allow web developers to group a set of related items in lists.
 They are of two types, ordered lists and unordered lists.

 An ordered lists starts with an `ol` tag.
 Each list item will have an `li` tag.
 Ordered lists are numbered by default.

 ```html
 <p>Foods I like: </p>